AdamSiekierski/blog/content/blog/my thoughts about github actions/my_thoughts_about_github_actions.md

 #### The summary

 The GitHub Actions platform has a big potential, but at the moment, it's a lot easier to use CircleCI, or (what I'm fan of) Buddy.
 If the community gets stronger, you will get more third-party actions (for example for sending emails with notifications).
 And I would want some better interaction than just the YAML - for the begginers it should be easier.
-The GitHub Actions needs to wait for a while.
+The GitHub Actions need to wait for a while for now.